owensgit/landg-angularjs-films/README.md

 ## Unit tests

-Unit tests were not complete for this project, but the starting files are here for reference and for something to build upon.
+There is a basic unit test for the filmList directive, which is intended as a starting point for future unit tests.
 You can run the tests with:

 `npm test`